adaltas/node-csv-docs/src/documents/parse/index.html.md

 ### Stream API

-It implement the native Node.js [transform stream][stream] which is both readable and writable.
+It implements the native Node.js [transform stream][stream] which is both readable and writable.

 This is the recommended approach if you need a maximum of power.
-It ensure scalability by treating your data as a stream from the source to the destination.
+It ensures scalability by treating your data as a stream from the source to the destination.

 ```